The ABA is transitioning to a new assessment program that will complement the movement of the Accreditation Council of Graduate

 The ABA has moved to an electronic administration of the In-Training Examination (ITE) as part of the transition to the staged examination system.
 This allows the ITE to accurately reflect the format and content of the Part 1, BASIC and ADVANCED Examinations.

-The 2014 ITE will be administered at residency training programs at any time from 12:00 a.m.
-EST on Thursday, February 20 until 11:59 p.m.
-EST on Saturday, February 22, 2014.
+The 2014 ITE will be administered at residency training programs on February 20 - 24, 2014.
 Please visit the In-Training Examination section of the Examinations & Certifications page for more information and previous examinations and answer keys.

 General Information for Training Programs